Martha Collison

 Martha Collison (born 23 September 1996) is a British baker and food columnist.
 She rose to fame after competing as The Great British Bake Off's youngest ever contestant, reaching the quarter-final of the fifth series at age 17.
-She writes a weekly column for the Waitrose weekend newspaper, and has released two cookery books as well as running a successful baking blog.
+She writes a weekly column for the Waitrose weekend newspaper, and has released two cookery books as well as running a baking blog.